Active Learning for Crowd-Sourced Databases: Conclusions

 \section{Conclusions}

-In this paper, we proposed an approach to integrate new active learning algorithms into crowd-sourced data\-bases.
-Specifically, we proposed two {\it active learning} algorithms designed for two different settings.
-In the {\it upfront} setting, we ask all questions from the crowd in one go.
-In the {\it iterative} setting, the questions to be asked from the crowd are adaptively picked, and added to the labeled pool, which is followed by retraining the model and iterating over the process.
-While this is more expensive because of the iterative retraining, it also has a higher chance of learning a better model.
-We design two algorithms \un and \ete based on the theory of non-parametric bootstrap, leading to wide applicability to a broad range of machine learning models.
-We also proposed algorithms for choosing the number of questions to ask from different crowd-workers, based on the characteristics of the data being labeled, and studied the effect of batching on the overall runtime and quality of our active learning algorithms.
-Our results, on three data sets collected with Amazon's Mechanical Turk, and with 15 data sets from the UCI KDD archive, show that compared to choosing items to label uniformly at random, our algorithms make $8\times$ fewer label requests than existing active learning techniques in the upfront scenario, and $6\times$ fewer label requests in the iterative scenario.
+In this paper, we proposed two AL algorithms, \un and \ete, to enable crowd-sourced databases to scale up to large datasets.
+To broaden their applicability to different classification tasks, we designed these algorithms based on the theory of nonparametric bootstrap and evaluated them in two different settings.
+In the {\it upfront} setting, we ask all questions to the crowd in one go.
+In the {\it iterative} setting, the questions are adaptively picked and added to the labeled pool.
+Then, we retrain the model and repeat this process.
+While iterative retraining is more expensive, it also has a higher chance of learning a better model.
+Additionally, we proposed algorithms for choosing the number of questions to ask different crowd-workers, based on the characteristics of the data being labeled.
+We also studied the effect of batching on the overall runtime and quality of our AL algorithms.
+Our results, on three data sets collected with Amazon's Mechanical Turk, and with $15$ datasets from the UCI KDD archive, show that our algorithms make substantially fewer label requests than state-of-the-art AL techniques.
 We believe that these algorithms would prove to be immensely useful in crowd-sourced database systems.

 {